Note: Also be sure to visit my Essential Language Learning Tools page where I’ve listed these and other quality language learning resources.

 Here’s a sample from the Portuguese version to give you an idea:

-Very similar to FluentU (but without YouTube), Yabla’s been around for ages and is a fantastic video tool.
+Very similar to FluentU (but without YouTube), Yabla’s been around for ages and is a fantastic video tool (read my Yabla review).

 Semantica Portuguese (Brazilian) provides lessons and detailed ‘breakdowns’ of their situational mini-series set in Brazil.